Privacy Policy Cookie Policy Terms and Conditions

 The most beautiful way to reach the Soca Valley is from the north via the Vrsic-Pass.
 It includes countless bends and incredible scenery.
 The only reason to miss it is if you are dealing with motion sickness.

 Even a public bus runs across the pass in summer and brings visitors to the Soca Valley.
-It is a serpentine road and an excellent alternative to the Austrian Großglockner High Alpine Road (as you do not pay any toll, and the experience is comparable).
+It is a serpentine road and an excellent alternative to the Austrian Großglockner High Alpine Road (as you do not pay any toll).
 Be aware that during the high season and weekends, this road can get pretty busy.

 Coming from Slovenia’s capital, Ljubljana, you can reach the Soca Valley via train and bus.
-You can take the train to Most na Soči and then change to a bus to go further up the Soca Valley.
+You can take the train from Slovenia’s capital to Most na Soči.
+The fastest connection takes 2 hours 30 minutes.
+Most na Soči lies already at the Soca, but there Soca is an artificial lake because of the Doblar Hydro Plant.

 Traveling to the Soca Valley from Italy is also possible.
 The best is to start this journey from Udine.
 By bus from Udine to Cividale del Friuli, you can take the Bohinj Railway, which goes through Slovenia’s longest railway tunnel and over a railway bridge with the world’s largest stone arch.